calebstewart/terraform-provider-alembic/docs/resources/stamp.md

 # Stamp a database; this does not perform and upgrade and only
 # marks the database as if it had been upgrade (see 'alembic stamp --help')
 resource "alembic_stamp" "db-stamp" {
-  revision = "head"          // The revision ID or special "head" value tag      = "my-custom-tag" // Custom tag passed with the --tag option
+  target = "head"          // The target revision ID or special "head" value tag    = "my-custom-tag" // Custom tag passed with the --tag option

   // Environment variables passed to the alembic command environment = {